hridoy100/Java-Networking/README.md

 This repository contains a collection of simple Java networking projects.

+## **🚀 Contributing**

+**Contributions are highly encouraged!** If you have any suggestions, improvements, or bug reports, please feel free to open an issue or submit a pull request on GitHub.
+Your input helps make this project better!

+## Acknowledgements

+Acknowledging my BUET CSE course teacher, **(Professor Rifat Shahriyar)[https://rifatshahriyar.github.io/]** for his invaluable teaching and guidance.

 ## Project Folders

 Here's a list of the main project folders in this repository: